stakater/mto-docs/content/learn/mto-vs-hnc.md

 ## What is HNC?

 HNC introduces a parent-child relationship between namespaces.
-A namespace can be declared the child of another, and HNC creates **subnamespaces** beneath a parent on request.
+A namespace can be declared the child of another, and HNC creates **child namespaces** beneath a parent on request.

 Its central capability is **propagation**: configured object types — typically RBAC roles and bindings, network policies, resource quotas, secrets and config maps — are copied from a parent namespace to all of its descendants and kept in sync.

 ### Key Characteristics

 - Namespace parent-child hierarchy
-- Subnamespace creation delegated to namespace owners
+- Child-namespace creation delegated to namespace owners
 - Policy object propagation down the tree
 - Hierarchical RBAC, so access granted at a parent applies to descendants
 - Open source, from Kubernetes SIG Multi-Tenancy